Ginnie Mae (GNMA): How The Government National Mortgage Association Works, And Its Effect On The Housing Market

-Ginnie Mae is one of three major bond issuers that underlies the funding for most consumers in the real estate market.
-By guaranteeing principal and interest payments on mortgages that are part of its MBS portfolio (more on that in a minute), it provides investor protection against a borrower not being able to make their payment and defaulting on the terms of the loan.
+Ginnie Mae is one of three major bond issuers that allows for the funding for most consumers in the real estate market.
+By guaranteeing principal and interest payments on mortgages that are part of its mortgage-backed security portfolio (more on that later), it provides investor protection against a borrower not being able to make their payment and defaulting on the terms of the loan.

-At the same time, the liquidity being provided for mortgage lenders helps keep funding for government-backed loans more affordable than it would otherwise be if banks and other mortgage originators were forced to hold the loans for significant periods of time.
+At the same time, the liquidity being provided for nonbank and other mortgage lenders helps keep funding for government-backed loans more affordable than if banks and other mortgage originators were forced to hold the loans for significant periods of time.

-While Ginnie Mae backs many mortgage loans, you can’t get a mortgage from GNMA itself.
+While many may believe there are Ginnie Mae loans, GNMA simply backs mortgages, and doesn’t offer it themselves.
 Rather, mortgage originators like Rocket Mortgage® collect applications, underwrite and close loans.
-Later on, the mortgage is sold to GNMA in order to free up capital for the lender to make additional loans.
+Then, the mortgage is sold to GNMA in order to free up capital for the lender to make additional loans.
 The system supports the smooth functioning of the housing market.

 What Are Ginnie Mae Bonds?

-The primary way that Ginnie Mae provides the liquidity necessary to support the free flow of capital in the housing market is by packaging the mortgages it buys into GNMA bonds.
-Also known simply as GNMAs, these bonds begin with the individual mortgages bought by Ginnie Mae.
+The primary way that Ginnie Mae provides the liquidity necessary to support the free flow of capital in the housing market is by packaging the mortgages it buys into bonds, also known simply as GNMAs.
 Here’s a quick overview of the process:

-Bond payments backed by underlying mortgage payments are historically considered pretty safe because if there’s one thing you’re going to prioritize payment on, it’s probably your house.
+Bond payments backed by underlying mortgage payments are historically considered safe to invest in because many will prioritize their home payments over other expenses.
 However, these bonds come with the extra assurance that GNMA will make the investor whole in the event the borrower defaults.
 This can be a huge attraction.

 Of course, any investor should be concerned with the rate of return they’re going to get on their money.
 Like any bonds, GNMAs are impacted by rising and falling interest rates.
 When interest rates are rising, it’s because conditions in the market are such that it requires a higher yield to attract a bond investor.

 It’s also important to note that in light of COVID-19, the Federal Reserve has stepped in and purchased tens of billions of dollars’ worth of MBS, including GNMAs.
 Given the higher demand, bond yields and rates have been lower than they otherwise would be.
-This has had the effect of creating a favorable interest rate environment for consumers.
+This had the effect of creating a favorable interest rate environment for consumers.
 At the same time, investor returns are lower.
 However, as the economy recovers from the unforeseen circumstances the pandemic has created, interest rates have steadily begun to rise again.

 Mortgage Loans Secured By Ginnie Mae

-Ginnie Mae secures a variety of mortgages that have the direct backing of the federal government.
+Ginnie Mae secures a variety of mortgage loans that have the direct backing of the federal government.
 Let’s run through them.

-It’s also important to note that you may qualify for increased flexibility around debt-to-income ratio (DTI) with a score of 620 or better.
+It’s also important to note that you may qualify for increased flexibility around your debt-to-income ratio (DTI) if you have a score of 620 or better.
 Higher credit scores can also mean lower rates if everything else is held equal.

 GNMA also secures VA loans made through the home loan program from the Department of Veterans Affairs.
 This program is intended for eligible active-duty servicemembers, reservists, National Guard personnel, veterans and surviving spouses receiving dependency and indemnity compensation (DIC).

-Although the VA doesn’t specify a minimum median score necessary to qualify for a standard VA loan, lenders can put their own policies in place.
-We require a median score of at least 620.
-Instead of mortgage insurance, there’s a VA funding, or guarantee, fee that’s a percentage of the loan amount which depends on factors like your down payment, service status and whether you’ve used a VA loan in the past.
+Although the VA doesn’t specify a minimum median score necessary to qualify for a standard VA loan, most lenders require a median score of at least 620.
+Instead of mortgage insurance, there’s a VA funding fee that’s a percentage of the loan amount which depends on factors like your down payment, service status and whether you’ve used a VA loan in the past.